Superformula/test-full-stack/projects/client/readme.md

 Unit tests use jest.

-Before running your test you must set the environment variables needed by the build pipeline. `npm run test:dev` will build the code prior to running the tests.
+`npm run test` will build the code prior to running the tests.
 See build.

 E.g. Using cross-env